nodejs/node-v0.x-archive/doc/api/http.markdown

 * `callback` {Function}

-Begin accepting connections on a random port.
+Begin accepting connections on an ephemeral port, randomly selected.
 In order to get the assigned port number you must use `server.address().port`, which is not available until the ['listening'](net.html#event_listening_) event has been emitted.

 This function is asynchronous. `callback` will be added as a listener for the ['listening'](net.html#event_listening_) event.
 See also